Yulabilla, Queensland

+Geography

+The locality is bounded to the south by the Condamine River and from the north to the south-west by Dogwood Creek.
+Their confluence at the south-west of the locality is the start of the Balonne River.

+The land use is predominantly crop growing with some grazing on native vegetation.

 History

-The locality was named and bounded on 25 February 2000.
+The locality was officially named and bounded on 25 February 2000.
 The locality name derives from the parish name, which in turn is believed to be the name of an early settlement or pastoral station which first appears on the 1883 Darling Downs Run Map.